DataFire/Integrations/integrations/generated/google_cloudbuild/README.md

   * tags `array`: Tags for annotation of a Build.
 These are not docker tags.
     * items `string`
   * timeout `string`: Amount of time that this build should be allowed to run, to second
+  * timing `object`: Stores timing information for phases of the build.
+Valid keys are:

 ### BuildOperationMetadata
 * BuildOperationMetadata `object`: Metadata for build operations.